Articles on Shifting Sands

 But there is no information about the number of Orders made or granted.
 Nor is there centrally held information about them, so there is no public accountability in this regard.

 In addition to the concerns raised above, the women were surprised to learn the Operation had been granted an award recently.
 Judges described it ‘a major safeguarding operation that has warned (and possibly deterred) many thousands of suspects and victims and has now been replicated across multiple US cities’.
 I have since questioned the basis for the award.

 The Welsh government recently ended a consultation on new curriculum guidance for schools about the inclusion of Relationship and Sexuality Education (RSE) which includes FGM.
 When the reformed curriculum is in place in 2022, the subject will become statutory for five to 16 year olds.

 Educating children about FGM is controversial and I have questioned the need for it.
 Some children disagree with the need also.
 Parents recounted an instance of a teacher asking a class to engage in a project about the practice.
 The children refused, describing it as a non-issue for them.

-But the BBC reported recently ‘Parents are set to lose their right to remove their children from sex and relationship classes under Welsh Government plans.’
+But as BBC Wales reported recently ‘Parents are set to lose their right to remove their children from sex and relationship classes under Welsh Government plans.’
 That’s despite in a previous consultation, 89 per cent of respondents had backed the right of parents to take children out of the classes.
 However Education Minister Kirsty Williams said it had always been an “anomaly” that pupils could be withdrawn from certain subjects and she was “minded to” abolish the right to remove children from religious education lessons, to be renamed “religions and world views”, to include non-religious perspectives.
 The plan is being put to an eight-week consultation.

 ‘Girl includes woman’